Mario & Luigi: 2010–2015: Nintendo 3DS era

-With the introduction of three-dimensional graphics on the Nintendo 3DS, AlphaDream was given the opportunity to change their two-dimensional sprites to 3D ones with the updated hardware.
-However, Maekawa believed the company not only got very good at designing sprites due to limited graphical capability on prior consoles, but they also helped convey comical expressions, so they were kept.
-Instead, the backgrounds were fit to 3D.
+Mario & Luigi: Dream Team released on June 30, 2013.
+With the introduction of three-dimensional graphics on the Nintendo 3DS, AlphaDream was given the opportunity to change their two-dimensional sprites to three-dimensions with the updated hardware.
+However, Maekawa believed the company not only got very good at designing sprites due to limited graphical capability on prior consoles, but they also helped convey comical expressions, so they were kept, and only the world assets were fit to 3D for the next installment.
 Akira Otani, a producer of the series, considered the animation to be the main reasoning for the extensive development process of Mario & Luigi: Dream Team.
 He mentioned how it takes up to six people to design the animations for the characters alone.

-When it came to Mario & Luigi: Dream Team, the underlying goal was to put emphasis more on Luigi, as Maekawa considered to be lesser in-depth even after his reworking on his character. one of the first ideas for a gimmick suggested was having a large number of Luigis on-screen at one time.
-Due to advancing hardware, the processing power of such a task would work well.
-After the idea was determined, they began coming up with ideas where having multiple Luigis would make sense, and they stuck with the game taking place inside a dream.
-Due to the limitless concept of a dream world, coming up with level ideas was simple.
+When it came to Mario & Luigi: Dream Team, the underlying goal was to put emphasis more on Luigi, as Maekawa considered him to have less depth even after the reworking of his character.
+One of the first ideas suggested for the game's gimmick was having a large number of Luigis on-screen at one time, an idea that became more feasible with time due to advancing hardware.
+They began coming up with ideas for a context where having multiple Luigis would make sense, and they decided on having the game take place inside a dream.
+Due to the limitless potential of a dream world, coming up with level ideas was simple.
+This also helped with idea brainstorming for new attacks; director Hiroyuki Kubota mentioned a prototype for an attack involving Luigis coming together to form a volcano that would erupt, but it was scrapped as it was deemed too hard to control and not as fun as they wanted.

-According to the developers, Mario & Luigi: Paper Jam was created not only to make a crossover between the Mario & Luigi and Paper Mario series, but rather to introduce the gimmick of having a third character to control simultaneously.
-When discussing the third character to control the third set of buttons, it was brought up how two Marios would be an interesting concept.
-While developing the game, with supervision from Paper Mario series developers Intelligent Systems, they were keen not to sacrifice simplicity for extra content, one of the Mario & Luigi series' ultimate goals.
-For example, when one of the prototypes of the game that involved rapid and sudden button presses was presented to Shigeru Miyamoto, he directly turned the concept down and asked for it to be simpler.
+During development of the second 3DS title Mario & Luigi: Paper Jam, released on January 22, 2016, production was overseen by Paper Mario series developer Intelligent Systems.
+According to the developers, Mario & Luigi: Paper Jam was created not only to make a crossover between the Mario & Luigi and Paper Mario series, but additionally to introduce the gimmick of having a third character to control simultaneously, stemming from the idea of using the third button to control a second Mario.
+The team was keen on not sacrificing simplicity for extra content, one of the ultimate goals for both the Mario & Luigi and Paper Mario series.
+When one of the prototypes of the game that involved rapid and sudden button presses was presented to Shigeru Miyamoto, he turned the concept down and asked for it to be simpler.